Hepatitis B is a type of virus that can infect the liver.

 Who is affected?

 The vast majority of people infected with hepatitis B are able to fight off the virus and fully recover from the infection within a couple of months.
-The infection can be unpleasant to live with, but usually causes no lasting harm.

-Therefore it's important to get yourself vaccinated if you fall into one of the high-risk groups for catching hepatitis B.
+It's therefore important to get yourself vaccinated if you fall into one of the high-risk groups for catching hepatitis B.